 Processes are in place to reduce the risk of business interruption that could arise from major events.
 The Company also has in place an IT Disaster Recovery plan and BCP.
 The Company has identified that its largest vulnerability to cyber-attacks is through its employees and human error.
-Several hackers have spotted a window of opportunity in method of outreach via phishing emails with COVID-19 specific messaging.
-Additionally, while the world is focused on health and economic threats, which have led to an increased use of teleworking, an increase in phishing attacks, malspams and ransomware attacks were observed.
+While the world is focused on health and economic threats, which have led to an increased use of teleworking, an increase in phishing attacks, malspams and ransomware attacks were observed.
 This is expected to persist and increase following the current crisis between Russia and Ukraine.